cptsalt/Dynamic-Proximity-Chat/readme.md

 - This mod comes with NO typos pre-made, so you'll have to configure your own.
 You can do this by editing your player file if you want, but only do that after you've run the add/remove/toggle command at least once.

 # Planned Enhancements:
-- /showtypos command to see all of your typos and corrections
 - Global radio channels (difficult to do clientside)
 - Global OOC chat
 - Encrypted radio channels